 Non-Home Rule Sales Tax

 Current infrastructure funding sources from the General Obligation Bonds, Series 2021, will be depleted by the FY 2024 construction season.
 The need for continuous infrastructure improvements and/or replacements will not be met without additional new revenue sources.
-Without new sources of revenue, the Village’s ability to fulfill its commitment to maintain the infrastructure is reduced to merely ~20% of the required work.
-This changes the scope of maintenance and reconstruction to reactive versus proactive.
+Without new sources of revenue, the Village’s ability to fulfill its commitment to maintain the infrastructure is reduced to approximately ~20% of the required work.
+This shortfall each year limits the maintenance and reconstruction progress and shifts the approach to reacting to urgent issues rather than proactively advancing capital projects.
+Over time, the capital projects list has lengthened.
 To fully address critical capital needs, the Village must consider additional consistent funding sources.

 If approved by referendum, the 1% non-home rule sales tax would be added to merchandise sold in the Village and would be paid by all shoppers, including non-residents.
 Consumers already pay this additional tax when shopping in many neighboring communities.